dave-shawley/sentry-cookbook/TESTING.md

 tests ensure that all of the configuration options work correctly and all of the low-level details are spot on.

+One of the difficulties associated with running the unit tests is that you absolutely have to *vendor* the Sentry cookbook after changing it.
+You might be able to overcome this with a local knife configuration file, but I decided to take advantage of the fact that the *vendor* directory is added to the cookbook path automatically.
+The `spec:unit` task will do this for you.
+You can also use the excellent [guard][7] utility to continuously run the unit tests while you develop.
+The provided _Guardfile_ will run RSpec when either a spec or something important within the recipe changes.
+I usually leave it running in another console while I am working through a feature.

 [1]: http://rvm.io/
 [2]: http://vagrantup.com/